 - What should I do if I see a handgun on campus?

 If you see a visible handgun on campus, contact the SPC Campus Police main number at 806-716-2396 and someone will be dispatched to your location.

 - If I suspect that someone is carrying a concealed handgun, can I ask if he or she has the appropriate permit?

 Authorized permit holders are not required to disclose their concealed carry license status to anyone, other than a law enforcement officer.

 South Plains College employees (other than law enforcement officers) may not, under any circumstance, require students, employees or guests to disclose their concealed carry license status.

 Can SPC employees post signage that prohibits handguns in our offices or classrooms?

 No. All SPC gun-free zones will be designated by the SPC President.
-Senate Bill 11 states that we "may not establish rules and regulations that would generally prohibit or have the effect of generally prohibiting handgun license holders from carrying concealed handguns on campus."
+Texas Government Code 411 states that we "may not establish rules and regulations that would generally prohibit or have the effect of generally prohibiting handgun license holders from carrying concealed handguns on campus."
 Restricting license holders from classrooms or offices would not meet this standard.

 - Can a supervisor request a list of employees who have a concealed carry permit?